aerospike/aerospike-client-nodejs/docs/query.md

 ##Info(scanid, callback)

-To get the status of the background scan fired using `Query` object.
-The status contains information about the percentage completed, number of records scanned so far and the status of the scan.
+To get the information of the background scan fired using `Query` object.
+The result contains information about the percentage of scan completed in Aeropsike database, number of records scanned so far and the status of the scan(aborted, in-progress and completed).

 Parameters: